Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 use Funnel chart color purple as the base color 7f35b2

 Same for treemap use the purple there as base color for all

+Katie 's note about Amber not being Onyx, but on amber bg

+Black filter issue on filters with suzie

+tables need grey rows for legibility

+buttons

+Table global overriding alternate shading matrix pivot tabo table ex multi row card

+If you right click on reset settings you can reset all settings

+Do a 16:9 font version size decrease and dot decrease divided by 2 size  title 20px body 14px reduce data point square sizes

+Send a budget breakdown

+Find out how to erase all styling data in a pbix correctly

 # Points for first call